ebruchez/public/Predictions.md

 - From: @avernet
 - Text: "In 15 years, we will be able to summon an autonomous car with a mobile app to go to random addresses around the San Francisco Bay Area."
 - Comments:
     - Same conditions as PREDICTION-0016 but with a timeline of 15 years instead of 10.
 - Resolution:
     - WAIT until 2031-01-07

-### PREDICTION-0014: 2016-08-02: 2016 election will not be close

-- From: @avernet
-- Text: "The 2016 US presidential election will not be close: Trump will lose by a significant margin."
-- Resolution:
-    - WAIT until 2016-11-09

 ### PREDICTION-0015: 2016-01-06: Timeline for summoning a self-driving car for a trip out of town on a rainy day